OfficeDev/office-js-docs-pr/word/word-add-ins.md

 >**Word add-in = manifest.xml + web app**

 ### Set it up
 You will create a simple web app and the app manifest in this section.
 The web app will allow you to add boilerplate text into the Word document.
-Word 2016 is the requirement.

 1) Create a folder on your local drive called BoilerplateAddin (for example C:\BoilerplateAddin).
 Save all of the files created in the following steps into this folder.
 <br>